• Home /

 A Longer Definition: Mortgage Rate Lock

-A mortgage rate lock is a price agreement between a mortgage lender and a home buyers with three parts: a mortgage rate, a cost, and a time frame.
+A mortgage rate lock is a price agreement between a mortgage lender and a home buyer with three parts: a mortgage rate, a cost, and a time frame.

-2. The cost is how many discount points the buyer will pay at closing
+2. The cost is the number of discount points the buyer will pay at closing.

-3. The time frame is for how many days the agreement is valid
+3. The time frame is how many days the agreement is valid.

-When a home buyer asks for a rate lock, it’s their commitment to their mortgage lender and their approval to proceed with mortgage underwriting.
-The rate lock guarantees their mortgage terms for a specified number of days, barring material changes in the application related to credit score, employment, and address.
+When a home buyer asks for a rate lock, it signals their commitment to the mortgage lender and their approval to proceed with mortgage underwriting.
+The rate lock guarantees the mortgage terms for a specific number of days, unless there are material changes in the application related to credit score, employment, or address.

 Until a mortgage is rate-locked, its interest rate is subject to change.
-Once it’s locked, the rate lock is honored, regardless of the current market or today’s mortgage rates.
+Once locked, the rate lock is honored, regardless of market fluctuations or current mortgage rates.

 Home buyers can request mortgage rate locks in 15-day increments.

-The typical quoted rates, like the ones shown on the Homebuyer.com mortgage rates page, assume 30-day mortgage rate locks.
-Longer locks raise rates.
+The typical quoted rates, like those shown on the Homebuyer.com mortgage rates page, assume 30-day mortgage rate locks.
+Longer locks may increase rates.

 Here is how the number of days in a mortgage rate lock can affect cost.
-This chart is based on sample mortgage pricing from Homebuyer.com.
+This chart is based on sample mortgage pricing.
+Today’s mortgage rates may be different from the chart below.

 The Cost of Mortgage Rate Lock Lengths

-Home buyers can also choose mortgage rate locks longer than 90 days.
+Home buyers may also have the option to select mortgage rate locks longer than 90 days, though costs could vary based on lender policies.

-When choosing a rate lock length, choose a time window to get you through your closing date.
-Although mortgage rate locks can be extended for a fee, the option is sometimes cost-prohibitive.
+When deciding on a rate lock length, it’s important to choose a time frame that covers the expected period until your closing date.
+While rate locks can sometimes be extended for a fee, the cost of extending may vary and could become significant depending on the circumstances.

-In the ensuing weeks, the market for mortgage-backed securities deteriorates, which causes a sudden and sharp increase in U.S. mortgage rates.
-Because the buyer is already locked in, though, they are shielded from the change.
+In the following weeks, the market for mortgage-backed securities deteriorates, causing a sudden and sharp increase in U.S. mortgage rates.
+Since the buyer’s rate was locked, they are shielded from the increase.

-At their closing, the buyer feels lucky for getting a rate below the current market rates and for having a 30-day rate lock, which is cheaper than a 45-day lock.
-Their timing and strategy worked out great.
+At closing, the buyer feels fortunate for securing a rate below current market rates and for choosing a 30-day rate lock, which was less expensive than a 45-day lock.
+Their timing and strategy worked out well.

 Common Questions About Mortgage Rate Lock